rdiaz02/EvAM-Tools/README.md

 ####  Without the Docker image

-To run the shiny app you may want to change the port (right now it run in 3000).
-This can be done by modifying line 27 in `evamtools/R/runShiny.R`, the one with
+To run the shiny app you may want to change the port (right now it runs in 3000).
+This can be done by modifying line 27 in `evamtools/R/runShiny.R` (the one with
-`shiny::runApp(appDir, port = 3000, host = "0.0.0.0", display.mode = "normal")`.
-Then, the app has to be launched as explained above and the corresponding port in the server has to be open to make it visible.
+`shiny::runApp(appDir, port = 3000, host = "0.0.0.0", display.mode = "normal")`).
+Then, the Shiny app has to be launched as explained [above](#how-to-run-the-r-package-and-the-shiny-app-locally) and the corresponding port in the server has to be opened to make it visible.

 ---